 Candidates should deliver two monologues each from memory and in English:

-- 1 x classical piece, should be from Shakespeare or an Elizabethan/Jacobean playwright (Jonson, Marlowe, Webster, etc.)
+· 1 x classical piece should be from Shakespeare or an Elizabethan/Jacobean playwright (For example: Jonson, Marlowe, Webster)

 Candidates should deliver monologues appropriate to their age and should deliver them in their own accent.
-Candidate should be sure to wear loose and comfortable clothing.
+Candidates should be sure to wear loose and comfortable clothing.

 For more information about how to prepare for your audition download our useful guide